 The “Special Use District”, abbreviated S-1, contains property within the unincorporated portions of South Bloomfield Township, as delineated on the Zoning Map.

 SECTION 401 – PERMITTED USES Pursuant to Section 519.021 of the Ohio Revised Code, the Special Use District, abbreviated S-1, is created to further the purpose of promoting the general public welfare, encouraging separation of uses and efficient provisions for public and utility services.

-This Zoning District shall permit public and semi-public uses, Mobile Home Parks, community facilities and other uses found by the Township Zoning Commission to be appropriate.
+This Zoning District shall permit public and semi-public uses, Mobile Home Parks, community facilities and other uses found by the Township Zoning Commission to be appropriate, including the following:

+PUBLIC USES – School, college, university, children’s home, public library, public museum, community center, ﬁre station, township hall, publicly owned park, publicly owned playground.

+HEALTH CARE – Hospital, sanitarium or rest home caring for four (4) or more patients, providing that any such hospital, sanitarium or rest home shall have a lot area of not less than ﬁve (5) acres and a frontage on a public thoroughfare of not less than three hundred (300) feet.

+PRIVATE SCHOOLS – Private School or college, with students in residence provided:

+It occupies a lot of not less than one (1) acre per twenty-five (25) day students;

+Adequate land area exists to meet required setbacks, water supply and sewage disposal, and off street parking;

+Adequate area exists for indoor and outdoor recreation; and

+Additional setbacks or buffering as may be necessary to not disrupt the neighboring residential uses.

 SECTION 402 – LOCATION & BUFFERING

 Such uses shall have direct access to a major thoroughfare and may be constructed and located as the Zoning Map indicates.
 Where any boundary abuts property which is improved with a permanent residential building located within twenty-ﬁve (25) feet of such boundary, or directly abuts unimproved property which may under existing laws and regulations be used for permanent residential construction, a fence, wall or hedge shall be provided along such boundary.